 Spain's economy has been stabilising over the last two years, with growth in 2014 and early 2015 supported by rapid employment creation, easier financing conditions, improved confidence, and lower energy prices.
 These factors are expected to continue to support growth in the short to medium term, despite high private and public debt levels continuing to exert a drag on growth.
 Labour market conditions are improving, but unemployment remains very high.
 Negative inflation in 2014 provided some relief for households.
 After a sizeable adjustment, the current account is expected to have turned negative again in 2014, but is expected to post small surpluses in 2015 and 2016.
 While the annual public deficit continues on a declining trend, overall public debt will keep rising.

 Spain is experiencing macroeconomic imbalances, which require decisive policy action and specific monitoring.
 Spain exited the financial assistance programme for the recapitalisation of financial institutions in 2014 and is currently subject to post-programme surveillance and European Semester surveillance.
 Despite some improvement in the current account rebalancing, risks related to the high levels of private and public sector indebtedness and the highly negative net international investment position continue to deserve close attention in a context of very high unemployment.
 The need for action so as to reduce the risk of adverse effects on the Spanish economy and, given its size, of negative spillovers to the economic and monetary union, is particularly important.

 Read a complete analysis of Spain's economy in the country report 2015 [2 MB]

-The Commission has issued eight country-specific recommendations to Spain to help it improve its economic performance.
-These are in the areas of: public finances; financial sector; labour market; education and training; social inclusion; product and services markets; network industries; efficiency of the public administration.
+The Commission has made four country-specific recommendations to Spain to help it improve its economic performance.
+These are in the areas of: public finances and health; financial sector; labour market; SMEs and services.